pageton/create-stack-craft/README.md

-# Create Stack Genius
+# Create Stack Craft

-**Create Stack Genius** is a CLI tool to create projects with Express, Hono, and Prisma.
+**Create Stack Craft** is a CLI tool to create projects with Express, Hono, and Prisma.
 This tool helps you quickly set up a new project with the desired framework, language, and Prisma integration.

 ## Features